fer-aguirre/pmdm/README.md

 The POST method is used when we want to submit data to be processed to the server.
 Here's an example of the syntax:

 `requests.post(url, headers={key: value}, json={key: value}, data={key: value})`

+For more information about HTTP request methods, checkout this [guide](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).

 #### Parameter Values